kubedb/docs/docs/guides/cassandra/backup/kubestash/logical/index.md

 gkebeP3HJbxubvCM⏎
 ```

-Now, Lets exec into the any aggregator `Pod` to enter into `cqlsh` shell and create a database and a table,
+Now, Lets exec into any `Pod` to enter into `cqlsh` shell to create a keyspace and a table,

 ```bash
 $ kubectl exec -it -n demo cas-sample-rack-r0-0 -- cqlsh -u admin -p gkebeP3HJbxubvCM